Oriental Culture Holding LTD (OCG): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Specific details on the very initial seed capital are not readily public.
-A major funding event was the Initial Public Offering (IPO) on the Nasdaq Capital Market in December 2020, which raised gross proceeds of approximately $20.2 million before deducting underwriting discounts and commissions and other offering expenses.
+Specific seed capital details are not public, but the major initial funding event was the Initial Public Offering (IPO) on the Nasdaq Capital Market in December 2020.
+This offering raised gross proceeds of approximately $20.2 million, providing the capital for significant growth and public visibility.

 Year Key Event Significance